Liang Province rebellion: Response of the central government (185)

 In the spring of 185, the rebels, now several tens of thousands in number, moved towards the former Han capital of Chang'an.
 In response, the imperial court appointed Huangfu Song, the famed conqueror of the Yellow Turbans, as the General of Chariots and Cavalry on the Left (左車騎將軍) in charge of defense of Chang'an.
 However, Huangfu achieved no immediate success, and was dismissed in the seventh lunar month of 185 after a four-month tenure after being slandered by the eunuchs in the imperial court.

 The continued rebellion in Liang Province took its toll on the government treasury, and the imperial court had to call on the taxes and corvées to support the war.
 A high official, the Excellency over the Masses, Cui Lie (崔烈), proposed to abandon Liang Province altogether.
-The Gentleman-Consultant (議郎) Fu Xie (傅燮) made an impassioned speech that condemned Cui Lie and emphasised on the importance of the frontier province:
+The Gentleman-Consultant (議郎) Fu Xie (傅燮) (Note: grandfather of Fu Xuan) made an impassioned speech that condemned Cui Lie and emphasised on the importance of the frontier province:

 "...the official administrators have lost control, and they have let the whole province fall into rebellion.
 Cui Lie is one of the highest ministers, yet he takes no thought to the real needs of the state and he makes no plan for restoring order.
 Instead he is prepared to abandon ten thousand li of territory, and I have the gravest doubts of his plan.
 Should this region be occupied by the barbarians, so they could cause trouble by their great military strength, then this would be of the utmost danger to our empire and a serious loss to the nation. [...]
 If Cui Lie failed to realise the consequences of his policy, he is a fool.
 If he knows what he is saying, he is a traitor."

 Emperor Ling was impressed by this argument and rejected Cui Lie's proposal.
 Fu Xie was later assigned to be the Grand Administrator of Hanyang (漢陽太守) and was sent to the frontier region.